scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 > For it is impossible to come to be from **what in no way is**, and it is not to be accomplished and is unheard of that what is **perishes absolutely**.
 (Empedocles, B12)

 The verb 'to be' can be used in different ways.
 One of the central responses to Parmenides is to exploit these different ways to identify mistakes in his argument.
-The two ways, are what we call the 'existential' and the 'predicative' uses of the verb.
+The two ways are what we call the 'existential' and the 'predicative' uses of the verb.
 Compare the following:

 + Socrates is not at all. *vs*